cosinekitty/astronomy/source/kotlin/doc/next-transit.md

 After calling [searchTransit](search-transit.md) to find a transit of Mercury or Venus, this function finds the next transit after that.
 Keep calling this function as many times as you want to keep finding more transits.

+See [transitsAfter](transits-after.md) for convenient iteration of consecutive transits.

 ## Parameters

 | | |